idrayv/psyscanner/README.md

 ### `npm run deploy`

-Deploys the proget to github pages.
+Deploys the project to github pages.